yoshivb/bluesky-later/README.md

 - Attach an image to the post.
 - A link in the post will be displayed as a [social card](https://docs.bsky.app/docs/advanced-guides/posts#website-card-embeds).

-### Website Card Embeds

-Bluesky unfortunately does not automatically generate a social card for the website when a user posts a link to a website via the API.
-The application needs to generate the social card manually.
-In this app, it uses the service specified in the `VITE_METADATA_FETCHER_URL` environment variable to fetch the metadata of the website.
-And for the image of the card, it uses the service specified in the `VITE_IMAGE_PROXY_URL` environment variable to fetch the image to work around the CORS issue.
-By default, the application uses

-- [linkpreview.magic.coolify.nico.fyi](https://linkpreview.magic.coolify.nico.fyi) for the metadata fetcher.
-The source code of the service is available [here](https://github.com/nicnocquee/link-preview-api).
-- [allorigins.magic.coolify.nico.fyi](https://allorigins.magic.coolify.nico.fyi) for the image proxy.
-The source code of the service is available [here](https://github.com/nicnocquee/allOrigins).

 ## Browser Mode

 - [https://bskylater.nico.fyi](https://bskylater.nico.fyi)